Elucidating Galaxy Assembly Bias in SDSS

-Aside from galaxy clustering, the observed large-scale correlation of galaxy colours\footnote{For the small scale counterpart to this effect see \citet{Weinmann_et_al_2006}.}~\citep[a.k.a, ``galactic conformity'';][]{Kauffmann_et_al_2013} had been regarded as potential evidence of galaxy assembly bias \citep{Hearin_et_al_2015}.
-However, \citet{Zu_Mandelbaum_2018} found that the HOD framework of \citet{Zu_Mandelbaum_2015} can successfully explain the large-scale galactic conformity phenomenon, by combining the environmental dependence of the halo mass function~\citep{Lemson1999, Faltenbacher2010, Zhang2014, Yang2017} and the halo mass quenching model~\citep{Zu_Mandelbaum_2016}, without any need for galaxy assembly bias.
-Other studies have reached similar conclusions with different methods ~\citep{Sin_et_al_2017, Tinker_et_al_2018, Calderon_et_al_2018}.
-Furthermore, \citet{Alam_et_al_2019} studied the dependence of galaxy clustering on density and geometric environment within SDSS.
-They found that the same HOD+halo quenching model can also reproduce the colour-dependent clustering of galaxies selected by large-scale overdensity as well as tidal anisotropy, which N-body studies show to be one of the most important drivers of halo assembly bias \citep{Paranjape_et_al_2018}.
-Therefore, any galaxy assembly bias effect appears to be weak in comparison to the environmental modulation of the halo mass function, which can be fully accounted for in the standard HOD.
+Aside from galaxy clustering, the observed large-scale correlation of galaxy colours\footnote{For the small scale counterpart to this effect see \cite{Weinmann_et_al_2006}.}(a.k.a ``galactic conformity''~\cite{Kauffmann_et_al_2013}) had been regarded as potential evidence of galaxy assembly bias \cite{Hearin_et_al_2015}.
+However, Zu and Mandelbaum \cite{Zu_Mandelbaum_2018} found that the HOD framework of \cite{Zu_Mandelbaum_2015} can successfully explain the large-scale galactic conformity phenomenon, by combining the environmental dependence of the halo mass function~\cite{Lemson1999, Faltenbacher2010, Zhang2014, Yang2017} and the halo mass quenching model~\cite{Zu_Mandelbaum_2016}, without any need for galaxy assembly bias.
+Other studies have reached similar conclusions with different methods ~\cite{Sin_et_al_2017, Tinker_et_al_2018, Calderon_et_al_2018}.
+Furthermore, Alam et al.\ \cite{Alam_et_al_2019} studied the dependence of galaxy clustering on density and geometric environment within SDSS.
+They found that the same HOD+halo quenching model can also reproduce the colour-dependent clustering of galaxies selected by large-scale overdensity as well as tidal anisotropy, which N-body studies show to be one of the most important drivers of halo assembly bias \cite{Paranjape_et_al_2018}.
+Therefore, any galaxy assembly bias effect appears to be weak in comparison to the environmental dependence of the halo mass function, which can be fully accounted for in the standard HOD.